Sustainability

 Dental health

-Sapporo Beer Health Insurance Association provides an environment for free dental checkups.
+Sapporo Breweries Health Insurance Association provides an environment for free dental checkups.
 Furthermore, educational materials and videos on the impact of periodontal diseases on systemic health are available on the intranet.

 Lifestyle-related health check-ups (cancer screening)